 It’s very, very unlikely that science will ever prove that God exists.
 At the same time, science, especially neuroscience, will not be able to prove that God does not exist.
 If the experience of God, as I will argue here, is caused by a certain pattern of brain activation, the possibility will still remain that there is a real God, one outside of ourselves, whose presence creates the same pattern.

 Spirituality & The Brain (Home Page)

-The idea that God might be “the very coinage of our brains ” is very engaging.
-Nevertheless, it’s unlikely that any test could be devised that would prove decisively that the brain activation now known to be associated with the experience of God comes from within through organic means, or comes from without through the divine action of a being that has no physical existence, and whose will is sufficient to make changes in the world.
+The idea that God might be “the very coinage of our brains” is very engaging.
+Nevertheless, it’s unlikely that any test could be devised that would prove decisively that the brain activation now known to be associated with the experience of God comes from within through organic means, or comes from without through the divine action of a being which has no physical existence, and whose will is sufficient to make changes in the world.

 There’s a lot more to God than whether or not he exists.
 In fact, from my perspective, that doesn’t matter of all.
 I’m an atheist, but I pray.
 I enjoy my prayers.
 I find a depth and subtlety that no other experience creates for me.

 Although I was raised Roman Catholic, I later became interested in Eastern philosophy, especially Buddhism.
 But I also had a long-standing interest in religion of the American Indians.
 When I met a medicine man who offered to teach me how he prayed, I said yes.
 What he told me was to begin my prayers with ritual words “On the back of Brother Eagle I send a voice”.
 The next step was to offer thanks.
 It didn’t matter what I was being grateful for, only that I began my prayers by looking for gratitude.
 The next step was to offer prayers for other people especially people who were in fear, poverty, illness, or anything else that prevented him from enjoying their lives.
 In the last step, I pray for myself and my own needs.
 I was taught to do this soon after getting out of bed in the morning.